ojasvikhurana/SkillshipProgram/README.md

 ## Track: Competitive Coding

+### This repo contains various questions from LeetCode, GFG, HackerEarth on DS and Algo.

 -Week1: Arrays and Searching

--Week2: strings and Basic Maths
+-Week2: Strings and Basic Maths

 -Week3: Number Theory and Linked Lists